eduardovalias/activity-finder/README.md

 # activity-finder
-Website that shows activities to do using "boredapi"
+Website that shows activities to do using Bored API